X-LANCE/MSDWILD/README.md

 * The database is **ONLY** for research purposes.
 * The copyright of the video belongs to the original author, if you have any questions, please contact us ([email](mailto:msdwild@163.com)).
+* You will get response in a week (Emails are sometimes undeliverable.
+If you do not receive our message, please contact us again.)

 ## Baseline Code